Happy New Year to you all!

 - 4 drops tea tree essential oil

-- Add in enough water to make a spreadable paste.
-Add 4 drops of tea tree oil and stir.
+- Add in just enough water to make a paste, then add in the tea tree oil and stir to combine.

 Coffee Body Scrub

-- Use 1-2 times a week (or every day if you like).
+- Use 1-2 times per week or daily.

 Dang, Aja.
 (July 1, 2016).
 DIY | Easy Bath Bomb Recipe | 100% Natural Ingredients.
 YouTube.
 Retrieved from https://youtu.be/a-p2d2hcH2g